CRISES IN THE CAPITALIST SYSTEM

 • It lacked a clear and enforceable charter for maintaining peace.

-• It failed to implement the Versailles Peace Treaty effectively.
+• It failed to implement Versailles Peace Treaty effectively.

-Many countries lost confidence in the League, leading to withdrawals and the formation of rival alliances like the Axis Powers.
+Member countries lost confidence in the League, leading to withdrawals and formation of rival alliances like Axis Powers.

-This ultimately created a power vacuum that encouraged aggression and led to global conflict.
+Failure of League of Nations created a power vacuum that encouraged aggression causing global conflict.

 2. Rise of Dictatorship Governments in Europe.